 Jumpers from triangles

-Jumper starts with triangles This year when I was at Edinburgh Yarn Festival one of the jumpers I wore is one which I know I will never write up as a pattern for others to follow.
+Jumper knitted in one piece This year when I was at Edinburgh Yarn Festival one of the jumpers I wore is one which I know I will never write up as a pattern for others to follow.
 I like the colours but not so keen on the shape.
 It's not a favourite so hasn't been worn very often - usually a few weeks, then washed and returned to a box.
 Now it is almost 20 years old and still in perfect condition - though wearing it while pruning gooseberry bushes maybe hasn't done it any good.
 This is the third jumper I knitted from the same rough instructions.

 On my first visit to America in 1998 I saw a chunky jumper knitted like this but it had stripes of solid colour.
 The knitter kindly shared with me how she had done it.
 Knitting starts at the side, at waist/hip level, immediately below underarm, with just a few stitches.
 Increases are worked at both ends of the needle, and in the centre.
 I experimented to figure out how often I would have to make increases to get the shape - it's not as simple as increasing at both edges, and at both sides of the middle stitch, in alternate rows.
 Eventually you get a triangle.
 Once the long side of the triangle is half the width needed you put it aside while you work a matching triangle - that works well with single colour knitting but for the fair isle one I added steeks so the two triangles were knitted at the same time.
 Sleeves are next to be knitted; they are knitted in the same way with one triangle for each sleeve, and you stop knitting when the sleeve is as wide as you need.
 All the stitches are then put on one needle - even I have to admit that a circular needle is easier than double pointed needles when all the stitches are put together.
 The pattern continues with decreases worked at centre front and back and at the tops of the sleeves.
 To start with decreases were worked every third round but after a bit they were worked every second round, and towards the neck the decreases became more frequent.
 The cuffs and hem were knitted downwards from stitches picked from the edges of the triangles, and a few short rows at the centre front were worked to straighten the bottom edge.